 Then shut up and listen.
 Be approachable.
 Friendly.
 Smile!
 Ask questions, see if you can make connections, introduce and match-make, rather than constantly banging on about yourself, your music, your latest piece of gear (unless of course they ask!).

 If you make a great contact, follow up after the event with an email or phone call.
 If you made no obvious contacts, don’t worry, sometimes these things are a slow burn and the chap you gave your business card to at the bar may know someone who needs your services down the line…

 And wear something red or brightly coloured.
 You’ll get remembered.

 Need to find networking opportunities?
 Google your town or city for production meetups/networking events, or if you’re in the UK your local film council office will probably run them or at least have relevant information for you.

-Social networking may give you some leads, but beware of the return on investment from these platforms.
-Online forums may lead you to newbie director who may become the next big thing.
+Social networking may give you some leads, but beware of the likely low return on investment from these platforms.
+Certain platforms have unfavourable noise-to-signal ratios.
+Then again, an online forum may lead you to a newbie director who may become the next big thing.

 Think about where your audience hangs out, and go there.
 Don’t wait for them to find you.